otv-app/frontend/README.md

 - [x] Change the home button
 - [x] Make font size scale with device, currently text on IPad Pro is too small
 - [x] Add a button overlay on Youtube tab bar icons so it covers whole tab
-- [ ] Try to abstract Youtube card view
+- [x] Try to abstract Youtube card view
+- [ ] Fix home layout its kinda wack and off